New zealand Country Commercial Guide

 Principal Business Associations

 The American Chamber of Commerce supports a New Zealand office.
 Membership comprises of around 480 members, of which 25% are U.S. companies, 25% are multinationals, and 50% New Zealand companies.
-Approximately 20% of members are exporters to the USA (dominated by technology companies).
-The majority of members represent the services sector: banks/financial services, insurance, lawyers, accountants, freight and logistics, immigration, universities, local government/government agencies.
+Approximately 20% of members export to the U.S. Most members represent the services sector: banks/financial services, insurance, lawyers, accountants, freight and logistics, immigration, universities, local government/government agencies.

-New Zealand’s own Chambers of Commerce network is divided into four hubs: Northern, Central, Canterbury and Southern; and affiliated with 22,000 Chambers internationally through the International Chamber of Commerce.
+New Zealand’s own Chambers of Commerce network is divided into four hubs: Northern, Central, Canterbury, and Southern.
+These are affiliated with 22,000 Chambers internationally through the International Chamber of Commerce.
 The Chambers are receptive to U.S. companies joining as members.

 There are many industry associations in New Zealand receptive to U.S. company membership.